Competitiveness Improvement Project

 Competitiveness Improvement Project Informational Workshop

-Register on Zoom now for the 2-day, virtual Competitiveness Improvement Project Informational Workshop hosted by NREL Dec.
-4–5, 2024, from 12:30 to 3 p.m.
-MT each day.
-This workshop is for distributed wind energy technology suppliers interested in applying to CIP solicitations in 2025.
-Speakers will provide an overview of the CIP process, topic areas, evaluation criteria, certification and testing requirements, and technical assistance opportunities.
+This recorded workshop is for distributed wind energy technology suppliers interested in applying to CIP solicitations in 2025.
+Speakers provide an overview of the CIP process, topic areas, evaluation criteria, certification and testing requirements, and technical assistance opportunities.
+NREL intends to release a request for proposals for CIP in early 2025.
+A notice of intent has been posted on sam.gov.

 The distributed wind energy industry requires rapid innovation to reduce costs and increase customer confidence, but many companies that build small- and medium-sized wind turbines lack the resources to develop, certify, and commercialize next-generation technology.